ericzon/typescript-starter-frontend/README.md

 ## Description

-My main objective on this repo is to have a clean base to start to code frontend in Typescript without bindings to any framework.
+My main objective on this repo is to have a clean base to start coding frontend in Typescript without bindings to any framework.
+It's a good starting point to write frontend libraries.

 Main features: